U-M graduate programs ranked in Top 10

 Real estate development impacts climate change, social relations and equity, public finance, foreign policy, capital markets, and more.
 Learn to look at real estate from an interdisciplinary lens while earning a graduate certificate.

-The STEM-designated Specialization in Management Science is an 18-credit program, taken in addition to the core MBA curriculum, that includes a wide variety of courses.
+The STEM-designated Specialization in Management Science is a 14-credit program, taken in addition to the core MBA curriculum, that includes a wide variety of courses.
 Students who successfully complete this program and meet employment requirements may be eligible for the 24-month STEM OPT extension.

 A joint venture with the University of Michigan's College of Engineering, the Tauber Institute for Global Operations gives you the tools to successfully launch a career in operations, supply chain management, or manufacturing.
 Collaborate on projects with some of the institute's many industry partners, while gaining a holistic understanding of operations at the highest level.